canvas-ai/canvas-electron/README.md

 ## Basic Concepts | What is Canvas

-Canvas is a cross-platform desktop overlay to help organize my work / workflows and **data** - regardless of its type and location - into separate "contexts".
+Canvas is a cross-platform desktop overlay to help organize my work / workflows and **data** into separate "contexts".

 Contexts are represented by a tree structure resembling a file-system hierarchy; every tree node represents a separate layer filtering down all unstructured information fighting for my attention on a standard(tm) desktop setup(emails, notifications, chat messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).